poshaw/k8s-debian/README.md

 ============
 set up debian on a fresh debian 11 server

+* goal is to script the instalation of a k8s cluster with one master and one worker node.

 # Warning: This is a work in progress and should not be used in production!

 # Prerequisits